Glenmoor Gardens

-'Glenmoor Gardens' is a neighborhood of nearly 1,900 homes in central Fremont, California and is Fremont's largest subdivision.
+'Glenmoor Gardens' is an affluent neighborhood of nearly 1,900 homes in central Fremont, California and is Fremont's largest subdivision.
 The neighborhood is bounded, approximately, by I-880 on the west, Mowry Avenue to the south, Central Avenue to the north, and Fremont Boulevard on the east.

 In the 19th century there were seven large farms in the Glenmoor area, including those of Garrett Norris, Herman Eggers, Robert Blacow, Martin Brophy, and Ashley Cameron.
 Glenmoor Gardens was largely developed on the sites of the Norris, Eggers, Cameron, and Brophy farms.
 The lands of Norris and Eggers covered 275 acres between Blacow Road and Fremont Boulevard; the Cameron and Brophy farms covered 320 acres below Blacow Road.

 The Glenmoor Companies

 In the 1950s and 1960s, Glenmoor Gardens was developed as tracts of single family residences, with a neighborhood commercial area and several apartment buildings at its center, by Glenmoor Homes, Inc., and other businesses owned by James L. Reeder, Sr., James Meyer, and Ralph Cotter, Jr. They also built several apartment and shopping complexes in the Fremont area.